zetadeceleste/chikibot/README.md

 # chikibot

-An experimental bot for use with my friends on Discord
+An experimental bot to use with my friends on Discord.